Skip to main content

 • additional state pension, sometimes referred to as state second pension or SERPS (State Earnings-Related Pension Scheme).

 As we explain on our state pension page, it was possible to be 'contracted-out' of the additional state pension.
-This means that you would have paid a lower rate of NICs and may have earned replacement pension benefits in an employer scheme or a personal pension.
+This means that you did not accrue any entitlement to the additional state pension in those years.
+Instead, you would have paid a lower rate of NICs and may have earned replacement pension benefits in an employer scheme or a personal pension.

 Those affected will include public sector employees – civil servants, NHS employees, police officers, teachers and members of the armed forces.

 The introduction of the new state pension from 6 April 2016 brought an end to the contracting-out rules.
-From 6 April 2016, no-one can be contracted-out.
+Since 6 April 2016 it has not been possible for anyone to be contracted-out.

-From April 2025, the full new state pension is £230.25 per week, but if you were an employee who paid National Insurance contributions at the contracted-out rate this could affect the amount of state pension you will receive in the future.
+From April 2026, the full new state pension is £241.30 per week, but if you were an employee who paid National Insurance contributions at the contracted-out rate up to 5 April 2016 this could affect the amount of state pension you will receive in the future.

 Checking if you were contracted-out

 Many people may not have realised that they were contracted-out.
-One way to check would be to look at an old payslip – one from before April 2016.
+One way to check would be to look an old payslip dated before April 2016.
 If it shows the letter “D” or “N” on the National Insurance line, this means you were contracted-out.
 Letter “A” would mean you were not contracted-out.

 If you have, or previously had, a married woman’s reduced rate election and were contracted-out your payslip would show the letter “E”.
 Letter “B” would mean you were not contracted-out.